ianstormtaylor/slate/docs/concepts/02-nodes.md

 # Nodes: Editor, Elements and Texts

-The most important type are the `Node` objects:
+The most important types are the `Node` objects:

-- A root-level `Editor` node that contains their entire document's content.
+- A root-level `Editor` node that contains the entire document's content.
 - Container `Element` nodes which have semantic meaning in your domain.
 - And leaf-level `Text` nodes which contain the document's text.